Curtis Davies (rugby league): South Wales Scorpions

+While playing at the Students Four Nations he spoke to Martin Gonzalez going on the join Halifax's reserves side, spending a year with them before going to sign a professional contract in 2018 with the Championship side.

-In 2018 he made his professional debut for Halifax against the London Broncos in Round 7 of the Super League Qualifiers.
+He made his professional debut for Halifax against the London Broncos in Round 7 of the Super League Qualifiers.

 Dewsbury Rams

 On 22 November 2023 he signed for Dewsbury Rams in the RFL Championship for 2024.

 London Broncos

 On 15 January 2025 he signed for London Broncos in the RFL Championship for 2025.

 International career

 He was selected in the Wales 9s squad for the 2019 Rugby League World Cup 9s.